American Transmission Co. projects

 Wherever you find electricity, you’ll also find electric and magnetic fields.
 You can’t see them, but EMF surrounds you in your home, school, workplace, and on the streets of your city or town.
 During your daily activities, you are continually exposed to varying levels of EMF.
 These fields are so weak you can’t feel them.
 But during laboratory experiments, these currents appear to cause a variety of small, short-term changes in cells by a yet unknown mechanism.
 Concern focuses on whether these short-term changes can have effects on human health.
 Most researchers believe that if there is a risk of adverse health effects from EMF it is probably low, but more research is needed, especially on the potential effects.

 Electricity flows through a line to get from one place to another—this is called a current.
-As the electricity flows, it creates a magnetic field around the line—this line can be a transmission line, a line that brings power into your home or business, or a line that allows electricity to travel in your home to power your appliances.
+As the electricity flows, it creates a magnetic field around the line—this line can be a power line, a line that brings power into your home or business, or a line that allows electricity to travel in your home to power your appliances.
 The magnetic field increases with the current, and is called EMF.
 EMF is strongest near the electricity flow and reduces as you move away from this current.
 So a transmission line with a large flow or current produces large EMF right at the line.
-The good news is that these transmission lines are on tall towers and are constructed away from homes and schools—this helps to reduce the EMF to levels similar to those measured next to some home appliances.
+The good news is that these power lines are on tall towers and are constructed away from homes and schools—this helps to reduce the EMF to levels similar to those measured next to some home appliances.

 See our electric and magnetic fields page for more detailed information.